mehdimehdi/ttuesday/_posts/2017-09-20-proof-of-work.markdown

 ```

-Completely different results for very similar input.
-Thanks to the 3rd property above, if we are given the output of that function, and wanted to come up with the message that was the input, there is no better way than trying every possible guess of the function, and scan each of the response to see if it matches output expected.
+Completely different results for very similar inputs!

+If we were given an output of that function, and wanted to come up with the message that was the input, there would be no better way than guessing an input, verifying if it matches the output expected.
+If it matches: we got it! if it doesn't match, try to guess a different input.
+Repeat this until we find it.

 For example if the goal was to find what input generated the hash `8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4`.